-The Headteacher maintains logs of On-line Safety, Bullying and Peer on Peer Abuse.
+The Headteacher maintains logs of On-line Safety, Bullying and Child on Child Abuse.
+These are also reported to Governors termly in the Headteacher's report.

-The Headteacher has the responsibility for giving fixed-term exclusions to individual children for serious acts of misbehaviour.
+The Headteacher has the responsibility for issuing suspensions (fixed term exclusions) to individual children for serious acts of misbehaviour.
 For repeated or very serious acts of anti-social behaviour, the Headteacher may permanently exclude a child.
 Both these actions are only taken after the school governors have been notified.
+Please see Exclusions Policy.

-The Role of Parents
+The Role of Parents and Carers

-The school works collaboratively with parents so that children receive consistent messages about how to behave at home and at school.
-We explain the school rules in the school prospectus and we expect parents to read these and support them.
-The policy is shared on the website and parents are directed to this with updates on the school's newsletters.
-We ask that the contract be signed by both parent and child and returned to school.
-The children are reminded of the behaviour policy as and when it is needed and the class teacher will share it with their class at the beginning of each academic year.
+The school works collaboratively with families so that children receive consistent messages about how to behave at home and at school.
+We explain the school rules in the school prospectus and send home each year a Home School Agreement.
+(Appendix B) Families are asked to read and sign the agreement with their child and send back to school.
+The policy is shared on the website with updates on the school's newsletters.